Wscats/compile-hero/vscode-extension/README.md

 <img src="https://wscats.github.io/compile-hero/vscode-extension/screenshots/2.gif" />

-# Close Port
+# Close Port(MAC)

 At some point, you may be using ports for some services.
-You can use the `close port` command to close.
+You can use the `close port` command to close, but now only supported on mac.

 <img src="https://wscats.github.io/compile-hero/vscode-extension/screenshots/4.gif" />